- Normal precautions

 - Pay careful attention to local media for reports of kidnapping activities

 There have been incidents of ‘express kidnappings’, where people are forced to withdraw funds from ATMs to secure their release.
-If you’re the victim of such an attack, you should comply with all the demands of the perpetrator.
+If you are the victim of such an attack, you should comply with all the demands of the perpetrator.

 Road conditions in Mexico vary and can be poor in some areas.
 Dangerous curves, poorly-marked signs and construction sites, roaming livestock, slow-moving or abandoned vehicles, and other obstacles pose hazards.
-Illegal roadblocks have been reported, particularly in the states of Guerrero, Oaxaca and Chiapas.
-If you’re driving in these states, travel during daylight hours and use toll roads, although you may still encounter disruptions.
+Illegal roadblocks have been reported, particularly in the states of Guerrero, Oaxaca and Chiapas, with local groups seeking unofficial local tolls.
+If driving in these states, travel during daylight hours and use toll roads, although you may still encounter disruptions.

 Mexican styles of driving and road safety standards are very different from those in Ireland so be prepared for vehicles that fail to observe speed limits or indicate lane changes and that do not stop at red lights.